jju/stubbl/01-gcvi-01-gh.md

 | Old Wyrms | 5-2-7 | Zensun Vagabonds | 5-4-5 |
 | Glorious Hounds | 3-4-7 | Ravenous Eagles | 5-2-7 |

 At the end of the regular season the Glorious Hounds had a W-D-L record of 3-4-7, which was last in the league.
-As the last-place team they're awarded a 1-0 loss against the Gore Farmers in the Round of 16, depressing their official record even further.
+As the last-place team they're awarded a 1-0 loss against the Gore Farmers in the first round of the playoffs, depressing their official record even further.

 > Playoff time.->[[01-gcvi-15-playoffs]]